jlord/sheetsee-core/README.md

 [![Standard - JavaScript Style Guide](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

-# Sheetsee-core
+# sheetsee-core

-This is the core module in sheetsee and is included in all builds.
+This module is included in every Sheetsee build.
 It contains methods for basic data manipulation you might want to do.

 ## Working With Your Data

-Sheetsee pairs with Tabletop.js which will fetch the data from your spreadsheet and return it as an _array of objects_.
-You'll use these methods from Sheetsee after your data comes back to you as JSON.
+Sheetsee pairs with [Tabletop.js](https://github.com/jsoma/tabletop) which will fetch the data from your spreadsheet and return it as an _array of objects_.
+You'll use these methods from Sheetsee after you have that data.

 ## Methods